- This event has passed.

 Tina Evans, Colorado Mountain College (Winner of 2016 Campus Sustainability Research)

-Tina Lynn Evans, Ph.D., is Associate Professor of Sustainability Studies at Colorado Mountain College and author of the book Occupy Education: Living and Learning Sustainability (2012, Peter Lang).
+Tina Lynn Evans, Ph.D., is Professor of Sustainability Studies at Colorado Mountain College and author of the book Occupy Education: Living and Learning Sustainability (2012, Peter Lang).
 Her articles on sustainability, sustainability education, and transdisciplinary theory and practice are available via her Academia.edu site.
 Evans is a founder and member of the advisory board for the Journal of Sustainability Education.
 She lives in Steamboat Springs, Colorado, where she engages with students and community members in permaculture and other praxis toward sustainability-oriented social change.